DebasishPanda529/DebasishPanda529.github.io/_gallery/gallery-1.md

 _One Ring to bring them all and in the darkness bind them_. \
 _In the Land of Mordor where the Shadows lie_.

-Though the finer details of LOTR lore have faded out of my memory over the years, it still remains one of the greatest novel series I've ever read - perhaps, it is _the_ fantasy series which started it all, because it laid down the foundation for nearly the entirety of modern fantasy franchises.
+Though the finer details of LOTR lore have faded out of my memory over the years, it still remains one of the greatest novel series I've ever read - perhaps, it is _the_ fantasy series that started it all, because it laid down the foundation for nearly the entirety of modern fantasy franchises.

 <p align="center">
   <img src='/images/the-one-ring.jpeg'>
 </p>

-A heavy burden that I carry around everyday.
+A heavy burden that I carry around every day.
 Fortunately, the ever-seeking vengeful Eye hasn't found me yet.